isakess/learning-library/oci-library/oci-hol/oci-quick-start/oci-quick-start.md

 8. Verify Block volume is attached on compute instance details page (Refresh the screen if needed).
     ![](./../oci-quick-start/images/QuickStart_S3P8.PNG " ")

-## Step 4: Install httpd on compute instance and an app on Block Volume
+## Step 4: Install httpd on compute instance and an app on block volume.

 1. Switch to ssh session to compute install.
 Install httpd server, Enter Command: